Best Alternatives to Satellite TV and Cable

 Taking the Plunge

-It’s easy to feel trapped by the policies of major satellite and cable companies, and the whole industry seems to be working together to make sure consumers get squeezed for every buck.
-It would be nice to see a company give the consumer better options and pricing, so we could get more of what we wanted and not have to pay for things we don’t.
+Satellite TV and cable might be exactly what you need when it comes to home entertainment, and you might find it worth the price.
+Personally, I loved it from a functional standpoint.
+It would just be nice to see a company give the consumer better options and pricing, so we could get more of what we wanted and not have to pay for things we don’t.

 For my wife and me, our decision was not made for financial reasons but we’re still seeing a benefit.
 Even with the cost of the antenna, Roku and various subscriptions, we’re still going to save close to a thousand bucks over the course of the next year.
 And, we have the peace of mind of knowing we’re only paying for what we want, and can quit at any time.